You're logged in as |

 11

-• Completion of a CS Sc.B. capstone as described in the CS Concentration Handbook at this link.
-Usually, this involves taking one of the approved CS capstone courses at this link and registering the capstone with the instructor of the course and with the CS department using the capstone registration form at this link.
+(b) Completion of a CS capstone as described in the CS Concentration Handbook at this link.
+Usually, this involves taking one of the approved CS capstone courses at this link and registering the capstone with the instructor of the course and with the CS department using the form linked at the top of the CS capstone courses page.
 Depending on the course it may require the completion of an additional project.

-• For students pursuing honors in APMA-CS, one of the two required semesters of independent study courses can be used to fulfill the capstone requirement.
+(c) A directed research/independent study course from the APMA 1970/1971 or CSCI 1970/1973 series that is used for undergraduate research.
+For students pursuing honors in APMA-CS, one of the two required semesters of independent study courses can be used.

 Professional Tracks